mattsta/krmt/README.md

 Bundled Commands
 ----------------
 Included in `krmt`:
+  - `json.so` - an experiment in storing JSON documents in Redis
+    - See [Redis JSON Document Store](https://matt.sh/redis-json) for usage details.
   - `geo.so` - provides efficient geographic coordinate range searches
     - See [Redis Geo Commands](https://matt.sh/redis-geo) for usage details.
   - `hmsetnx.so` - provides `HMSETNX` (from a [pull request](https://github.com/antirez/redis/issues/542)